AdyKalra/TestingToolsviaTestPyramid/AutomatedGUITests.md

 ### Python
 * Grail - Grail is a library which allows test script creation based on steps.
 It helps to structure your tests and get rid of additional test documentation for your code https://github.com/wgnet/grail

+* pytest - The pytest framework makes it easy to write small tests, yet scales to support complex functional testing for applications and libraries https://docs.pytest.org/en/latest/

 ### Ruby
 *